gschmutz/kafka-workshop/10-stream-processing-using-ksql/README.md

 First let's find out abnormal driver behaviour by selecting all the events where the event type is not `Normal`.

 ```
-SELECT * FROM truck_position_s;
+SELECT * FROM truck_position_s
+EMIT CHANGES;
 ```

-This is not really different to using the `kafka-console-consumer` or `kafkacat`.
-But of course with KSQL you can do much more.
-You have the power of SQL-like language at hand.
+This is not really so much different to using the `kafka-console-consumer` or `kafkacat`.
+But of course with ksqlDB we can do much more.
+You have the power of an SQL-like language at hand.

 So let's use a WHERE clause to only view the events where the event type is not `Normal`.

 ```
-SELECT * FROM truck_position_s WHERE eventType != 'Normal';
+SELECT * FROM truck_position_s
+WHERE eventType != 'Normal'
+EMIT CHANGES;
 ```

 It  will take much longer until we see a result, so be patient.
 At the end we only have a few events which are problematic!